cfurrow/cfurrow.github.io/_posts/2015-01-25-how-i-evernote.md

 >
 > Got a late start, wasn't feeling well.
 > Checking emails.
 > Need to check on that script I ran last night.
-Rob says it went fine, verify counts.
+Rob says it went fine.
+Let's verify counts.
 >
 > [10:30 AM]
 >
-> Script was fine, moved on to story #1910.
+> Counts were fine, moved on to story #1910.
 I think I still need to add some logic
 > to fetch the assessment data now that I know what that will look like.
 Let's
 > do that now.
 >